Bangladesh Islamist politician sentenced to death for war crimes

 A.T.M.
-Azharul Islam, 62, assistant secretary general of the Jamaat-e-Islami party, was found guilty of five out of six charges including the murder of hundreds of minority Hindus, rape, abduction and torture, prosecutors said.
+Azharul Islam, 62, assistant secretary general of the Jamaat-e-Islami party, was found guilty of five out of six charges including mass killing, rape, abduction and torture, prosecutors said.

-As the verdict was delivered, Islam stood up in the dock and shouted that his conviction had been "dictated" by the government.

-Defence lawyer Tajul Islam rejected the charges and said he would lodge an appeal.
+Defence lawyer Tajul Islam rejected the charges and said he would lodge an appeal against the verdict.

 Prime Minister Sheikh Hasina in 2010 opened an inquiry into war crimes committed during the nine-month war.